duck-tech/typeScriptLearning/[01] TS_Introduction.md

 ## Introduction to TypeScript

 1. What is TypeScript?
-A Programming language to address shortcomings of JavaScript.
+A Programming language to address shortcomings of JavaScript.It's a development tool.
+Your project still runs JS.

 2. TypeScript Benefits:
-   - Static Typing -> Type Checking
+   - Static Typing -> Type Checking e.g. JAVA, GoLang
    - Code Completion
    - Refactoring
    - Shorthand notations -> Less code